China–Cuba relations: Transportation

 As of mid-2006, Cuba had purchased 100 locomotives from China for US$130 million.
 As of early 2006, Cuba had signed a contract for 1,000 Chinese buses for urban and inter-provincial transportation.

 Consumer goods

 The Cuban government is replacing older appliances with newer, more energy-efficient models, including (as of early 2006) 30,000 Chinese refrigerators.

 Renewable energy

 China has been a key partner in the development of Cuba's domestic solar panel production.
 It has provided Cuba with training, technology, and extended credit to Cuba to assist in this process.

 Investments

 Nickel

 As of 2004, China had agreed to planning to invest US$500 million in the completion and operation of Las Camariocas, an unfinished processing facility from the Soviet era.
-Under the agreement, Cubaníquel, the state-run nickel producer, owns 51 percent and Chinese-government owned Minmetals Corporation owns 49 percent.
+Under the agreement, Cubaníquel, the state-run nickel producer, owns 51 percent, and the Chinese government-owned Minmetals Corporation owns 49 percent.
 Financing for the project is from the China Development Bank, with Sinosure, the Chinese Export and Credit Insurance Corporation, providing guarantees.